MaLoskins/milkfish-codebase/README.md

    - Or click "Load Sample Code" to see the visualizer in action with example files
    - Explore the generated graph, zoom in/out, and click on nodes to see detailed information

-## 🧠 The Story Behind
+### Purpose

-Developed by [Matthew Haskins](https://github.com/Maloskins) during a PyGame project to identify forgotten components of the game, this tool emerged from my research in Geometric Neural Networks.
-I needed a way to quality-check code from a more holistic perspective – seeing relationships that aren't immediately obvious when looking at individual files.
+Developed by [me](https://maloskins.pages.dev/cv) during a PyGame project to identify forgotten components of the game, this tool emerged from my research in Geometric Neural Networks, wondering why graph networks were not used diagnostically or as ubiquitously as I would have anticipated.
+I needed a way to quality-check code from a more holistic perspective, identifying seeing relationships that aren't immediately obvious when looking at individual files.

-## 🤖 AI Development Tool

-This visualizer serves as an excellent tool for AI agents involved in code generation:

-- **Hallucination Prevention**: By visualizing the entire codebase, AI can verify that generated components connect properly to existing code
-- **Redundancy Detection**: Easily spot duplicate functionality or unused code that AI might generate
-- **Architecture Alignment**: Ensure AI-generated code follows the established project structure and patterns
-- **Verification**: Provides a feedback mechanism to verify that AI-generated code integrates as expected
+I am aware similar tools exist but they are often convoluted and dont have magenta highlights in their application 🤡.

 ## 💻 Technical Details